kieransavory/DBSV3/README.md

 - Creation of contact form using PHP as back end language. </br>
 - Further experience and increased knowledge around client side contact form validation and string manipulation for purposes of client safety. </br>
+- Testing user input dynamically with onkeyup functions.
+- Basic server side rendering to check if input fields are empty.